Vizzuality/devismos/README.md

 We are using the theme [Just the docs](https://github.com/pmarsceill/just-the-docs).

-You have to create markdown files inside the folder struction, following the structure:
+You have to create markdown files inside the `_docs` folder, with following the structure:

 ```
 ---